Anorthosis Famagusta FC: Stadium

-Anorthosis, in order to recover from their relocation, had to build a new stadium.
+Anorthosis, in order to recover from their forced relocation from the GSE Stadium, had to build a new one.
 Antonis Papadopoulos Stadium is the home of Anorthosis Famagusta and it was built in 1986 in the city of Larnaca.
 The ground was given the name of a person who helped Anorthosis in various ways through the years, he was a fighter in EOKA war for Cyprus independence and unity with Greece and Anorthosis helped the war and he was also a very talented football player of Anorthosis and later a manager.
 The initial capacity of the ground was about 6,000 but gradually increased during the years to 13,000.
 With a major reconditioning in 1998, capacity was reduced to 10,230 (all seated).

 In 2005 the east stand was named "Quality Stand" after the club's main sponsor.
 "Quality Stand" is a two-story stand which holds the newly built VIP boxes (upper story), press room, dressing rooms, and bar.
 In 2006, the stadium went through another reconditioning including the building of VIP Boxes in the upper section of west stand, the launching of the automatic ticketing issue and entrance system, the replacing of the metal front fence with clear acrylic glass for security reasons and for maximized field view.
 Also, some other facilities are offered in the west stand such as new restrooms, bar, and fans' shop.

 The stadium also is approved by UEFA for European games.
 It has hosted some matches of the Cyprus national football team.
 In this stadium, Cyprus achieved its greatest success against Spain by a score 3–2.
 On 16 May 1992, the stadium hosted the 1992 UEFA European Under-16 Football Championship Third position final between Italy and Portugal, which Italy won 1–0.

 On 23 November 2011, D. Ellinas group signed a contract with Anorthosis to build new offices for Antonis Papadopoulos Stadium.
 The old offices of the stadium will be a joint area outside the locker room, journalistic theory, clinics and other.
 The cost is €400,000 but the D. Ellinas group will build the offices for free in exchange for advertisements on the Anorthosis side.